PaloAltoNetworks/aws-transit-vpc/documentation/lambdafunctions-description.md

   * Get one message from SQS queue
   * Based on the 'Action' value it will trigger that specific action related Lambda Function (ie., CreateVpc, ConfigureSubscribingVpcVpn,VpnConfigured etc.,)

-## CreateVpcLambda:
+## CreateVpnConnectionLambda:
-  * Checks whether the VPC is subscribing VPC or not
-  * If subsribing VPC, updates Subscriber LocalDB with VpcId and VpcCidr, if the VpcCidr is not conflicts with existing DB-Items.
+  * Udates Subscriber LocalDB with VpcId and VpcCidr, if the VpcCidr is not conflicts with existing DB-Items.
     * Then sends notification to Transit SNS with 'Action': 'FetchVpnServerDetails'
-  * If not exit the process

 ## FetchVpnServerDetailsLambda:
   * Checks for Vpc Cidr conflicts, if no conflicts proceed else exit from the process